TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 ### Feature 2

-My interpretation: This feature activates on "time" in "it was time", usually in a phrase like "the characters were having fun, but then it was time for something less fun".
+My interpretation: This feature activates on "time" in "it was time to/for", usually in a phrase like "the characters were having fun, but then it was time for something less fun".

 GPT-4o's interpretation: "'time' is always strongly highlighted."